mvolkmann/blog/src/prolog.md

 There are two required parts, declaration and implementation.
 The `op` predicate declares the precedence, type, and name of an operator.

-The precedence is a number between 0 and 1200 where 0 is the highest precedence.
+The precedence is a number between 0 and 1200 where 0 removes the declaration and 1 is the highest precedence.
 This is used to determine the order in which operators are evaluated in expressions that include multiple operators.